-The shares to be issued under the 2010 LTIP were acquired by an Employee Benefit Trust which has to date subscribed for the shares at zero value.
+The shares issued under the 2010 LTIP were acquired by an Employee Benefit Trust which subscribed for the shares at zero value.
 These shares are held by the Employee Benefit Trust until the vesting conditions have been met and the share options are exercised.